Irandam Ulagam: Production

-Soundtrack
+Music

 Harris Jayaraj was hired to compose the soundtrack of Irandam Ulagam.
 All the songs in the soundtrack were written by Vairamuthu.
-Jayaraj said that the songs would feature breezy romantic and situation based tracks as per the film's central theme.
-The song "En Kaadhal Thee" sung by S. P. Balasubrahmanyam was recorded in late October 2012.

-A single track sung by Dhanush, titled "Pazhangkalla" was released on 2 September 2013.
-The soundtrack was released at a launch event held at Sathyam Cinemas in Chennai on 18 September 2013.
-The album was mastered and made available for iTunes on 26 September 2013 and within one week of its release, the album topped at the iTunes India charts.

-Irandaam Ulagam

-Irandam Ulagam (Additionals)
+G. V. Prakash Kumar was initially announced as the music composer when Dhanush and Andrea were the lead pair, but left due to "money and time issues", and Yuvan Shankar Raja took over.
+However, in April 2011, it was announced that Prakash Kumar was reinstated after Yuvan moved out, only to be replaced by Harris that September.
+Harris said that the songs would feature breezy romantic and situation-based tracks as per the film's central theme.

+The soundtrack of Irandam Ulagam was released at Sathyam Cinemas in Chennai on 4 August 2013, and the soundtrack of the Telugu-dubbed version Varnaa on 27 October 2013.

-Harris had to opt out of composing the background scores since he was overloaded with work from other projects, pushing him to suggest the team to use another music composer.
-Selva approached Anirudh and he agreed to work on the score.
-Later Anirudh announced "I have worked on three songs as part of the background score, which we recorded in Hungary.
+Harris had to opt out of composing the background score since he was overloaded with work from other projects, necessitating a new composer for the background.
+Anirudh Ravichander was eventually hired and said, "I have worked on three songs as part of the background score, which we recorded in Hungary.
 These songs, with a duration of about 2 mins each, will appear as montages in the movie."
 The songs were released as additional soundtracks on 14 October 2013.
-The Irandam Ulagam team was categorical in clarifying that there is no rift or friction between Harris and Selva as some media reports had suggested and that the decision was made positively on a mutual agreement.
+The Irandam Ulagam team clarified that there was no friction between Harris and Selvaraghavan as some media reported and that the decision was made positively on a mutual agreement.